 High accuracy in compact package

-Designed to meet the needs of inertial navigation, PL provides a highly accurate, reliable accelerometer MAXL-2000 in a compact package.
-It is available in a 1D, 2D or 3D package.
+Designed to meet the needs of inertial navigation, PL provides a highly accurate, reliable accelerometer MAXL-OL in a compact package.

-Physical Logics has developed MAXL-2000 accelerometers with extremely low bias stability (4 mg) and a wide dynamic range.
+Physical Logics has developed MAXL-OL accelerometers with extremely low bias stability and a wide dynamic range.
 This unprecedented level of performance makes PL's accelerometers ideal for use as a component of an INS system for navigation applications.

 Input range ±40g, ±20g